Baby Blues vs. Postpartum Depression: Signs and When to Get Help

 How Long Do Baby Blues Typically Last After Childbirth?

 Baby blues typically last about two weeks.
-During this time, you might experience emotional fluctuations due to hormonal imbalances.
-It’s important to recognize these feelings and seek support if they persist beyond this period.
+During this time, you might notice emotional ups and downs tied to hormonal shifts.
+If those feelings persist beyond two weeks, reaching out for support is a good next step.

 Can Baby Blues Affect Fathers as Well?

-Yes, baby blues can affect fathers, too.
-You might experience partner anxiety and heightened paternal emotions.
-It’s important to recognize these feelings and seek support, as they’re valid and can impact your well-being and parenting.
+Yes, baby blues can affect fathers too.
+You might experience anxiety or heightened emotions around this time.
+These feelings are valid and worth addressing — they can affect both your well-being and your parenting.

 Are There Any Long-Term Effects of Baby Blues?